 Max Longley is a writer in Durham, NC (you'll know it as Durham's Station, near Bennett Place).
 In addition to his numerous articles, Max has contributed a couple of interesting books to the history of the era: For the Union and the Catholic Church: Four Converts in the Civil War and Quaker Carpetbagger: J. Williams Thorne, from Underground Railroad Host to North Carolina Politician.
 Max's interests include wartime religion, civilian personalities, Copperheads, politics, the strange and unusual, and of course combinations of these.
 We can negotiate whether I'll appear in person or virtually.

 "He likes to argue": Catholic editor Orestes Brownson versus Archbishop John Hughes on slavery Northern Catholics were divided over the war.
 One notable clash was between two Catholic supporters of the war-Archbishop John Hughes of New York, and convert-editor Orestes Brownson.
 Brownson, through his Review, advocated using the war as a chance to abolish slavery.
 Hughes thought abolitionism was madness.
 Then as Lincoln's emissary to Catholic powers, Hughes had to explain away his stance to otherwise-sympathetic Europeans.
 Brownson split with most Northern Catholics, leaving the Democrats in favor of the Republicans and cheering emancipation.
-(50 minutes, may have Powerpoint) The Reaper Man: Cyrus McCormick and the Civil War Cyrus McCormick made his fortune with his mechanical reaper, which greatly improved Midwestern agriculture, much to the advantage of the wartime North.
+(50 minutes, may have Powerpoint) Emerging Civil War | Longley The Reaper Man: Cyrus McCormick and the Civil War Cyrus McCormick made his fortune with his mechanical reaper, which greatly improved Midwestern agriculture, much to the advantage of the wartime North.
 In his religio-political activities, McCormick spent the war, and the immediate antebellum years, trying to tamp down antislavery sentiment in the country and in the influential Presbyterian denomination of which he was a member.
 He did not succeed.
-(50 minutes, may have Powerpoint) Conscientious objectors in the Civil War Sen. John Conness of California called the Civil War "a Quaker's war" and opposed any religious exemption for the Union's draft law.
-The U. S. Congress was more lenient and allowed young conscripts from traditional peace churches, such as the Quakers, to perform alternate service.
-The Confederate Congress allowed members of peace churches to pay a fee in exchange for exemption.
-In both sections, draftees who didn't fit into the categories of the exemption law faced harsh treatment, mitigated in many cases by sympathizers in the respective governments.
-In the North this meant Abraham Lincoln, who could be willing to stretch a point to accommodate sincere conscientious objectors.
-In the South it meant John A. Campbell, a sympathetic War Department official and former Supreme Court justice.
 (50 minutes, may have Powerpoint) Civil War Stoic philosophy?